 Pledge to make a difference, together.

-Student Global Ambassador Program (SGAP Leaders) empowers underserved teens to become agents of change in their communities and beyond by thinking critically, applying STEM, and championing social justice.
+Student Global Ambassador Program (SGAP Leaders) empowers underrepresented teens to become agents of change in their communities and beyond by thinking critically, applying STEM, and championing social impact.

 Our workshops challenge our teens from different schools, regions and countries to think critically around real issues that affect real lives; as a result they develop leadership and team building skills; and through the process, they gain a voice and feel empowered.